AI Ethics & Iran

 “I think it [Anthropic] probably made a mistake,” the FCC’s Carr told CNBC.
 “There’s obviously rules of the road that are in place that are going to apply to every technology that the Department of War contracts with.” - CNBC

 Artificial intelligence cannot be fully bent to interpret human subjective ethics, particularly when those ethics are themselves debated and contested, be it between people or between borders.
 It is even more difficult to control systems that evolve rapidly in environments that change minute by minute, such as active conflict.
+You enter into a contract for war, you must deal with the rules of war, which, in reality, is often that there are no rules.

-A note on the business of war, and a hint of what is to come with AI weapons:
+A side note on the business of war, and a hint of what is to come with AI weapons: